 Trip Cancellation or Interruption Insurance

-Most plane or cruise ship tickets are non-refundable, so many travelers experience the misery of canceling a paid flight and thereby wasting cash or being charged with additional fees when rescheduling a missed trip in spite of a justifiable cause.
+Travel agencies often recommend travel insurance as most plane or cruise ship tickets are non-refundable, so many travelers experience the misery of canceling a paid flight and thereby wasting cash or being charged with additional fees when rescheduling a missed trip in spite of a justifiable cause.
 The cancellation clause allows one to reimburse all related payments in case a trip was aborted due to reasonable claims such as critical illness, severe weather, prior accident and others as may be listed in the policy.

 The interruption policy meanwhile protects the client if unable to continue with an ongoing trip, allowing the client to reimburse the fraction of the cost of service not rendered.
 This will prove worthwhile when traveling with senior citizens or sickly relatives.
 Many organized tours already include this provision in the tour package, but it is still wise to carefully examine the coverage.